boyahou/boyahou.github.io/_pages/about.md

   - **B. Hou**, S. Bose and U. Vaidya.
 “Sparse Learning of Kernel Transfer Operators”, in Proceedings of the Asilomar Conference on Signals, Systems, and Computers, 2021. [download](https://ieeexplore.ieee.org/abstract/document/9723412)

-  Application to Power Systems:
+  **Application to Power Systems:**

   - A.Reddy Ramapuram Matavalam, **B. Hou**, H.Choi, S.Bose, U.Vaidya.
 “Data-Driven Transient Stability Analysis Using the Koopman Operator”, International Journal of Electrical Power and Energy Systems, 2024. [download](https://authors.elsevier.com/sd/article/S0142-0615(24)00530-1)

   - **B. Hou**, A.Reddy Ramapuram Matavalam, S.Bose, U.Vaidya.
 "Propagating Uncertainty Through System Dynamics in Reproducing Kernel Hilbert Space ", Physica D: Nonlinear Phenomena.
 Special issue: Topics at the Interface of Machine Learning and Dynamical Systems, 2024. [download](https://doi.org/10.1016/j.physd.2024.134168)

      Also presented as a poster paper at the American Control Conference (ACC) 2023.

-- ## Behavioral Approach for Controlled Systems Beyond Linearity:

-  -  **B. Hou**, M. Raginsky.
-A Behavioral Perspective on Subspace and Interpolation Methods for Simulation of Linear Time-Invariant Systems. [download](../assets/ACC26.pdf)

-- ## Preparing Electrified Transportation:
+- ## Preparing Power Grid for Electrified Transportation:
    Electrification can help to reduce the carbon footprint of aviation.
 The transition away from the jet fuel-powered airplane towards battery-powered electrified aircraft will impose extra charging requirements on airports.
 In order to handle the impending electrification of commercial aviation, I study the interdependency of transportation (airlines) and the energy infrastructure at airports.

   - **B. Hou**, S. Bose, L. Marla, K. Haran.
 “Impact of Aviation Electrification on Airports: Flight Scheduling and Charging”, IEEE Transactions on Intelligent Transportation Systems, 2023. [download](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10296862)

   - **B. Hou**, S. Bose, K. Haran.
 “Powering Electric Aircraft at O'Hare Airport: A Case Study”, presented at the IEEE Power and Energy Society General Meeting, 2020. [download](https://ieeexplore.ieee.org/abstract/document/9281871)

+- ## Behavioral Approach for Controlled Systems Beyond Linearity:

+  -  **B. Hou**, M. Raginsky.
+A Behavioral Perspective on Subspace and Interpolation Methods for Simulation of Linear Time-Invariant Systems. [download](../assets/ACC26.pdf)

 - ## Analysis and Control of Spatially Coupled Network RNA Velocity:
   - **B. Hou**, M. Raginsky, A. Pandey, O. Milenkovic, "Multi Network RNA Velocity", National Institute for Theory and Mathematics in Biology (NITMB) MathBio Convergence Conference, 2025.
 [Slide](../assets/NITMB25_boya.pdf)